-Threatening emails to Democratic voters spark investigations in Florida and Alaska
+Threatening emails reportedly sent to Democratic voters in three swing states, sparking investigations

 Federal authorities, elections officials and experts in disinformation have issued dire warnings not just about voter intimidation but also about deceptive online campaigns playing up fears of intimidation tactics.

+Some cybersecurity experts were already pointing to the possibility of foreign involvement.

+“We’re still reviewing it, but it wouldn’t be unheard of for a foreign actor to impersonate political figures or organizations," said John Hultquist, senior director of analysis for Mandiant Threat Intelligence.
+“It could be a form of voter intimidation or it could be meant to inject discord into an already fragile process.”

-Tarrio said he had already spoken to an FBI agent about the episode.
+Tarrio, determined to beat back the perception of involvement by the Proud Boys, said he had already spoken to an FBI agent about the episode.
 Amanda Videll, a spokeswoman for the bureau in Jacksonville, Fla., declined to comment.

 A spokesman for the Alachua County Sheriff’s Office said local authorities were coordinating with elections officials and had also sought the assistance of the FBI.